gina-aylward/adv-big-data-project/README.md

 # properties-dataflow

 Tiny example for querying a BigQuery table and sending enrichment requests to Google Places API.
+External data is landed in raw JSON form to the specified `output` table in BigQuery for further processing later on.
+The URL from the _source_ table was used as an identifier in the output table so that it can be joined.

 ## Running it